 secretary of state.
 Common legal structures for companies are corporations or professional

 (LLC) or professional LLCs.
 Incorporation refers to formation of the business entity, whereas foreign

 qualification refers to applying for a Certificate of Authority to transact business in another state.

 After registration with the

-state, companies must apply for a license through the relevant licensing board.
+must apply for a license through the relevant licensing board.